krorvik/pg-op-gke-quickstart/README.md

 # Scope

-This is a simple rundown of all the steps to get a postgres cluster up in GKE, in the default namespace.
+This is a simple rundown of all the steps to get a zalando/postgres-operator cluster up in GKE, in the default namespace, with basebackups/WAL archiving in GCS.
 It is intended as a POC.

 WARNING: Some configuration must be performed to get this going.
 See minimal manifest diff that should work below.